lab-cosmo/atomistic-cookbook/CONTRIBUTING.rst

 To visualize the generated cookbook open in a browser the file ``docs/build/html/index.html``.

-When you generate the examples locally all the notebook will be automatically generated in the folder ``docs/src/examples/<name of the example>``

 Known issues
 ------------

-Sometimes the doc preview from readthedocs is not correcty rendered.
+Sometimes the doc preview from readthedocs is not rendered correctly.
 If something works in your local build but not in the readthedocs PR preview.
 It could that the issue is fixed once you merge with the main branch.